Indochina Link Vietnam

 Quick Insights (AI Summary)

-Dissolving an FDI company in Vietnam takes 6-12 months and requires sequential clearance from four government agencies: the tax authority, DOLISA, customs (for EPE companies), and the Business Registration Authority.
+Dissolving an FDI company in Vietnam takes 6-12 months and requires sequential clearance from four government agencies: the tax authority, DOLISA, customs (for EPE companies), and the Department of Finance (formerly DPI).
 Nothing moves in parallel — each step depends on the previous completion.
 For the full lifecycle from setting up a business in Vietnam through exit, dissolution is the final stage.

-Tax finalization alone consumes 60-90 days.
+Tax finalization alone typically consumes 3-6 months.
 The provincial tax authority conducts a full audit covering all outstanding tax periods before issuing clearance.
 No clearance = no deregistration.

 Companies that try to shortcut the process discover that the legal representative bears personal liability for unresolved obligations even after the company ceases operations.